-For the summer season (no such restriction for winter), each player must wear an unmodified current year sponsor's shirt in all scheduled and playoff games - no shirt at field, player will be declared ineligible.
+If a player has no shirt at the field, the player will be declared ineligible.
 This is not an ejection.
-If discovered during the game, the umpire will correct the problem the next offensive half-inning either by the player getting a shirt, his/her team replacing him/her either with an available roster player or by obtaining a pickup player selected by the opposing manager.
-Player will not bat, or play a defensive position, until he/she has a suitable shirt.
-Pickup players must also wear their current year HCSSL sponsor's shirt during the summer season.
+If discovered during the game, the umpire will correct the problem the next offensive half-inning either by the player getting his/her teams throwdown jersey, his/her team replacing him/her either with an available roster player or by obtaining a pickup player selected by the opposing manager.
+Player will not bat, or play a defensive position, until he/she has a suitable jersey.
+Pickup players must also wear their HCSSL sponsor's shirt during the summer season.

-2.2 BATS
+2.2BATS

 The rules and guidelines of Senior Softball-USA in determining the legality of bats will be followed, meaning that any bat marked 1.21 BPF or below is approved for play.
 (SSUSA # 3.4(4)).
 The penalty for deliberate use of altered or illegal bats will be ejection from the League for the balance of the season.
+Bat warmers may be used in HCSSL games.
+Bat warmers have been banned from SSUSA tournaments.

-2.3 BALLS
+2.3BALLS

-A. Only HCSSL furnished balls will be allowed.
+Only HCSSL furnished balls will be allowed.